brianglass/anastasis/files/tuesday_matins2.md

 After the 3rd Reading from the Psalter, others.

-As we flee to your protection we cry out with faith from the depth of the soul: Prophet and Forerunner, blest by God, calm the tumult of trials and dangers and the swell of vices, and bring to naught the plans of foes, as you for us GodÂ’s great mercy.
+As we flee to your protection we cry out with faith from the depth of the soul: Prophet and Forerunner, blest by God, calm the tumult of trials and dangers and the swell of vices, and bring to naught the plans of foes, as you for us God’s great mercy.

 As All-powerful you have made the memory of your Champions radiantly bright, Lord, for you gave them strength to imitate your sufferings; bravely they conquered the power of Beliar; therefore they have received gifts of healings.
 At their supplications, O Merciful, grant peace to your people.